 Friday, March 27

-We’re sipping cocktails in the queer saloon of the Marais
+Sipping cocktails in the queer saloon of Le Marais

-Grab your cowboy boots and your inner cowgirl: this Friday, we’re treating ourselves to a night out at the queer saloon of the Marais, a.k.a.
+Grab your cowboy boots and your inner cowgirl: this Friday, we're heading to the queer saloon of Le Marais, a.k.a.
 Le Coyote.
-A coffee shop by day and a wine bar when night falls, this lesbian (and friends) hangout, which opened last autumn by Marine Gora (ex-Gramme 3), livens up the neighborhood evenings with well-shaken cocktails and expertly crafted small plates.
-Add in a little country playlist, some horseshoes here and there, and a minimalist western vibe, and you’ve got your funky weekend outing!
+A coffee shop by day and a wine bar by night, this lesbian (and friends) hotspot opened last fall by Marine Gora (formerly of Gramme 3) and is lighting up the neighborhood nights with well-shaken cocktails and expertly crafted small plates.
+Add in a little country playlist, some horseshoes here and there, and a minimalist western vibe, and you've got your funky weekend outing ready to go!

 Voir cette publication sur Instagram